-Context We started work in a managed WordPress hosting company in the market for more than 10 years.
-Presslabs started as a WordPress development agency, then pivoted towards the hosting business.
+We started work in a managed WordPress hosting company in the market for more than 10 years.

 After serving both publishers and Enterprise clients for several years, we came to realize that all companies in the global top Enterprise tier, including us, were doing the same thing.
 That’s when we started thinking about the Stack, an open-source infrastructure that could become the standard in WordPress hosting.

 As part of our mission to democratize WordPress hosting infrastructure, we have 2 key objectives.
 The first is building an open infrastructure using Kubernetes to run and operate WordPress, that’s the Bitpoke Stack.
 Our other objective is building the MySQL Operator, because half the WordPress hosting is about MySQL.

 But why did we choose Kubernetes, you may ask.
 Kubernetes runs everywhere, from developers’ laptops to bare metal servers or public clouds.
 Our core services already ran on Kubernetes since version 1.7, and since we already experienced with containers and Docker, it made the switch to Kubernetes easier.
 Also, it already offers support for a lot of integrations, like certificate manager, NGINX (Ingress) and Prometheus (monitoring).
 Last but not least, it’s open-source, everyone can use it, as well as contribute to its development.

 As part of the Stack, we needed a way to automate certain operations such as deploying, scaling, maintaining and backing-up MySQL.